Overview of Advanced Insights

 Once your Salesforce Integration is configured, you have the ability to use the Salesforce Account and Salesforce Account Owner filters to track companies already existing in your Salesforce instance.

-Salesforce Account Owner: Sales reps can use DataFox to find companies where you are the Salesforce Account Owner and then run powerful filters to narrow your list or use Signals to take action on prospects.
+Salesforce Account Owner: Sales reps can use Oracle DataFox to find companies where you’re the Salesforce Account Owner.
+You can then run powerful filters to narrow your list or use Signals to take action on prospects.

 Salesforce Account: You can filter by either Synced to Salesforce or Not Synced to Salesforce.
 This is a quick way to split all accounts by Existing or Net New.

-Advanced Searches: To do some advanced searches that leverage both Salesforce and DataFox data, your team can configure Salesforce-DataFox sync to pull in other account fields from Salesforce.
+Advanced Searches: To do some advanced searches that leverage both Salesforce and Oracle DataFox data, your team can configure Salesforce-Oracle DataFox sync to pull in other account fields from Salesforce.

 The Oracle DataFox admin can set up a sync of new fields.
-Then, you can filter on both DataFox data AND Salesforce data from within DataFox.
+Then, you can filter on both Oracle DataFox data and Salesforce data from within Oracle DataFox.

 Now that you have all of your named accounts in a list, you can further filter it down.
 For example, you can:

-Find all accounts that are in a particular city you are traveling to;
+Find all accounts that are in a particular city you’re traveling to;

 Find all of your accounts that have recently reached a specific milestone by viewing the Signals tab on your saved search.
-See How Company Signals are Configured.
+See Signal Alerts.

-Find all of the accounts that you have not touched in the past 90 days.
+Find all of the accounts that you haven’t touched in the past 90 days.

-By taking advantage of these Salesforce filters in DataFox, you now have the ability to unlock powerful insight into your named accounts and run new, powerful searches using DataFox's flexible search and filtering technology.
+By taking advantage of these Salesforce filters, you now have the ability to unlock powerful insight into your named accounts and run new, powerful searches using Oracle DataFox's flexible search and filtering technology.

 These filters can be used within Lists and Searches, which are key to configuring Company Signals on selections of companies.